HealthSamurai/macrocss/README.md

 # macrocss

-Styles in css for clojure using macros
+Styles in css for clojure(script) using macros

 hibryd of tailwind and https://github.com/clj-commons/cljss